King Gary

 King Gary is a British television comedy series made for the BBC co-created and written by Tom Davis and James De Frond.
 Davis also stars as the eponymous lead character, Gary King, while De Frond directs.

 The pilot episode was shown on BBC One in the UK in December 2018.
 The show was commissioned for a full series which was aired in January 2020, with a Christmas special shown on 23 December 2020 on BBC One.
 A second series was commissioned in February 2020.
 The BBC have revealed there are no plans for another series.

 Plot

 Set within a crescent in the outer London suburbs, Gary King is a family man who has taken over his dad’s building firm after he retired.
 He must deal with the difficulties of family life, including disputes with his neighbours, his father, and his friends.
-Additionally, there are often subplots involving the struggles of his partner Terri.
+Additionally, there are often subplots involving the misadventures of his partner Terri.